Unique Components of Human Milk

 Although the majority of milk components are synthesized in the lactocyte, trace metals and synthetic contaminants are likely transferred into milk via the maternal bloodstream.
 These components have the potential to greatly influence the growth and development of infants.
 This study is aimed at determining the levels of trace metals and synthetic contaminants in a historical cohort of milk samples collected from lactating mothers in Perth, WA, over the past 10 years.
 This project will explore the influences of rapid growth of the local population and dramatic changes in nutrition and lifestyle over the past 10 years on these milk components.

-Appetite hormones in human milk
+Vitamin D in human milk